-All Q5s come with leather seats as standard but S line versions come with more supportive sports seats trimmed in leather and suede-like Alcantara.
+Every Audi Q5 come with leather seats as standard but S line versions come with more supportive sports seats trimmed in leather and suede-like Alcantara.
 Cold-to-the-touch aluminium trims help it stand out from entry-level models, too.

 A seven-inch infotainment screen comes as standard, but for £1,395 you can fit Sport and S line models with a comprehensive Technology Pack.
 This upgrade features a larger 8.3-inch display and a huge 12.3-inch Virtual Cockpit screen that replaces traditional dials.
 It’s well worth saving up for – it helps make the Audi’s infotainment system one of the best on the market.

 A huge panoramic glass roof is a rather expensive £1,400 option on all models while four-way lumbar support is standard on all but entry-level SE cars – where it’s a £250 option.

 The Audi’s rock-solid interior feels like it was produced at a stonemason’s rather than assembled in a factory